AWS CDK vs Terraform: The Complete 2026 Comparison

 • Available via console or API

-• Shows which properties drifted
+• Shows which properties drifted and their actual vs expected values

-• Cannot auto-remediate (must redeploy stack)
+• Cannot auto-remediate; must redeploy stack

 Terraform drift detection: